Stryyder/The-Coding-Journey/README.md

 ### Biggest challenge so far
 - Javascript Algorithms

-### Project Statuses
+### Projects
-- Mega-Cheat: Work halted to work on a client site (it was pretty ugly anyway)
+- Mega-Cheat: Work halted to work on a client site
 - Client site: Laying the foundations
 - Jabroney: Work ended.
 Great project, but the more I learn, the more embarrassed I am of it.